brantondemoss/brantondemoss.github.io/writing/garden/index.md

 **DRAFT - IN PROGRESS**

 some points left to fill in:
-examples of pareto-improvement in agency. what would this look like for AI? fire in crowded room Connect C Thi Nguyen work with ideas about goal legibility (!!) and collapse of complex behavior. social media behavior example of bad consequences of legibility citation for 50M jobs lost more explicit discussion of dangers of value lock-in agency of other entities in nature? should we recognize all agents? unilateral hegemony in the garden can be bad. better to go slow and have co-evolution so no one entity can impose its will too strongly, diversity is a good strategy in face of uncertain/complex outcomes.
+- examples of pareto-improvement in agency. what would this look like for AI? fire in crowded room
+- Connect C Thi Nguyen work with ideas about goal legibility (!!) and collapse of complex behavior. social media behavior example of bad consequences of legibility
+- more explicit discussion of dangers of value lock-in
+- agency of other entities in nature? should we recognize all agents?
+- unilateral hegemony in the garden can be bad. better to go slow and have co-evolution so no one entity can impose its will too strongly, diversity is a good strategy in face of uncertain/complex outcomes.

 AI systems like ChatGPT and GPT-4 are already boosting productivity in big ways [^9], but the largest shifts are yet to come.